quitequinn/Open-Source-Lecture-Slides/README.md

 # Open Source Lecture Slides

 This is basically a repo to organize my thoughts on how best to create lecture notes that are opensource and improvable by the community.
+A large range of topics can be found on https://slides.com/.

 ## Installation